Perspective | I used to eat at soup kitchens to survive. Now as a volunteer, I see it from the other side.

 He described how some people often look down on such individuals.
 “Kirsten’s not like that,” he said.
 “Kirsten wants to know, what can she do to help?”

 Taaniel Herberger-Brown is a recipient of such help.
-As a high school football player, Taaniel received interest letters from Ivy League schools.
+As a high school football player, Herberger-Brown received interest letters from Ivy League schools.
 He delayed college and instead joined the Navy, following a similar path as his grandfather, Wesley.
 A. Brown, who in 1949, became the first Black person to graduate from the Naval Academy at Annapolis.

-Despite a promising career as a submariner, Taaniel developed problems with alcohol.
+Despite a promising career as a submariner, Herberger-Brown developed problems with alcohol.
 He found he couldn’t drink safely around others, so he retreated to a cabin in the woods to drink.
-Still, at various times he said he smashed his hand through a window, kicked in his neighbor’s door, and had run-ins with the law.
+Still, at various times he said he smashed his hand through a window, kicked in his neighbor’s door and had run-ins with the law.

-Taaniel found Stone Soup through the probation department.
+Herberger-Brown found Stone Soup through the probation department.
 His experience volunteering in that kitchen helped him turn his life around.
 “It’s a safe place,” he said of the cafe.
 “When I’m there, I can rewind my brain.
 It’s like I’m in college again.
 I can talk about things that make me happy.”

-As he works to help his food-insecure neighbors, Taaniel has rediscovered much more that he has to give society.
+As he works to help his food-insecure neighbors, he has rediscovered much more that he has to give society.
 He’s working toward his associate’s degree in criminal justice.
 He plans to become a reentry coordinator, helping other justice-involved individuals find their way to sober homes and service communities.

 As I was helped to do.

-When my volunteer shift began.
-I ladled warm apple cubes into vats, mashed potatoes with avocado oil and parsley, and mixed salad greens with organic dried cranberries.
+When my volunteer shift began, I ladled warm apple cubes into vats, mashed potatoes with avocado oil and parsley and mixed salad greens with organic dried cranberries.
 As aromas of garlic braised kale and homestyle turkey meatloaf wafted through the kitchen, workers danced to oldies tunes blaring from the radio.

-My next task was assembling to-go meal boxes, and I have to admit the motions can be tedious.
+My next task was assembling to-go meal boxes, and I have to admit, the motions can be tedious.
 But the energy from the other volunteers quickly made me think not of the boxes I was assembling, but of the people who would be opening them.
-I wanted them to have feelings of hope and self-worth, as they tucked into a meal prepared for them with love.
+I wanted them to have feelings of hope and self-worth as they tucked into a meal prepared for them with love.
 I wanted them to heal.

 That’s what others had done for me.
 They saved my life; they healed me.
 There in those meal boxes, I found a renewed sense of gratitude for the people who helped me.